 There are many traits that determine consumer acceptability, market price and perceived product quality of fish and shrimp.
-One of the most important traits to focus on is color.
+One of the most important traits to consider is color.

 Consumers prefer shrimp that looks bright orange-red when cooked.
-Shrimp with a high color grade is given a high market value in premium segments.
-Because of this, shrimp producers have been looking for cost-effective solutions for improving shrimp color.
+Shrimp with a high color grade is given a higher market value in premium segments.
+Because of this, shrimp producers have been looking for cost-effective solutions to improve shrimp color.

-In this post, I will explain how you can improve shrimp color and show you why investing in your trace mineral program can improve efficiency and reduce the cost of shrimp production.
+In this article, I will explain how you can improve shrimp color and prove that investing in your trace mineral program can also improve efficiency and reduce the cost of shrimp production.

 Improving Shrimp Color with Astaxanthin